CadeCustard/Hello-World/Resume.md

 - Was assistant secretary and would write notes of meetings in a precise and timely manner
 #### STEM Club
 - Gathered members for the creation of the club becoming a founding member
-- Assisted others with projects and other wor
+- Assisted others with projects and other work